Mission Framework: Foundational Principles, Vision Statement, Mission Statement, Mission Commitments (adopted by Presbytery October 2017)

 As Presbyterian people of God, united under the Lordship of Jesus Christ and empowered by the Holy Spirit, we believe that:

-On the threshold of a new day, the Presbytery of Plains and Peaks is called to be a compassionate, supportive, respectful, and inclusive family of congregations that is:
+On the threshold of a new day, the Presbytery of plains and Peaks is called to be compassionate, supportive, respectful, and inclusive family of congregations that is:

 God calls us to work in our communities for new generations by participating in the work of the Holy Spirit as we commit to:

-To realize our mission priorities as a family of congregations, God requires that we:
+To realize our mission priorities as a family of congregation, God requires that we:

-- Pray for and encourage one another in our mission
+Pray for and encourage one another in our mission efforts.

-- Conduct all activities consistent the Constitution of PCUSA.
+Conduct all activities consistent with the Constitution of PCUSA.